AI4Dentistry/AI4Dentistry/datarelease-README.md

 ## File organization:
 **Each file follows the following naming convention:**

-Each folder corresponds to a patient sample (N).
+Each folder corresponds to a patient sample (N). <Edit as needed if this folder structure does not fit the needs of your paper>

 |File Type     | Description                                                                        | Location|
 |--------      | ----------------------------------------------------------------------------------|---------|